-Due to the sheer size of these dogs, they must be socialized and properly trained.
+Due to the sheer size of these dogs, they must be socialized and trained.
 They’re not at all aggressive, but they can get a bit rowdy when excited around humans.
 So, they’ll need to learn how to properly interact with other people.

 As multi-purpose working dogs, the Spanish Bulldog has a lot of energy.
 Even more than other bulldog-type breeds on this list.
-To remain healthy and happy, they’ll require regular exercise and training throughout all their lives.
+To remain healthy and happy, they’ll require regular daily exercise and training throughout all their lives.